n-aoH/minescript-projects/debugger/README.md

 # Debugger

 A debugging program for the Minecraft mod Minescript.
-Developed using code from [razrcraft](https://github.com/R4z0rX/minescript-scripts/tree/main).
+Developed using code and information from [razrcraft](https://github.com/R4z0rX/minescript-scripts/tree/main).
 More commands, info, and operators are coming.

 ## Requirements: